benblasco/benblasco.github.io/docs/dispatcher_autofs.md

 ---
-title: "NetworkManager Dispatcher and Autofs: A Match made in heaven"
+title: "NetworkManager-dispatcher and Autofs: A match made in heaven"
 permalink: /dispatcher_autofs/
 ---

-# NetworkManager Dispatcher and Autofs: A Match made in heaven
+# NetworkManager-dispatcher and Autofs: A match made in heaven

 ## Some background